 Oppenheimer Sticks to Its Buy Rating for Moleculin Biotech (MBRX)

-Oppenheimer analyst Kevin DeGeeter maintained a Buy rating on Moleculin Biotech (MBRX) today and set a price target of $2.00.
-The company’s shares closed last Thursday at $0.98.
+In a report released today, Kevin DeGeeter from Oppenheimer maintained a Buy rating on Moleculin Biotech (MBRX), with a price target of $2.00.
+The company’s shares closed last Thursday at $0.92.

 Currently, the analyst consensus on Moleculin Biotech is a Moderate Buy with an average price target of $2.50.